CV GIANCARLODINARDO.6@GMAIL.COM

 One creative doing the work of nine had a ceiling that was architectural, not tactical.

-The client had projected scaling to three to four times the initial monthly spend.
+The client had projected scaling to two to three times the initial monthly spend.
 That kind of growth requires a creative pipeline that can absorb increasing spend without frequency pushing CPL to unsustainable levels.
 One aging video cannot do that.
 When it fatigues, the account drops with it because there is nothing behind it.

 The regional architecture had the same problem.
 Five distinct geographic markets, Mid-Atlantic, New England, Central Pennsylvania, Northern Virginia, and South Pennsylvania, were running inside a single shared campaign structure.
 Different performance profiles, identical setup.
 Each region's signal was masking the others.